 Step three, seiso, stands for cleanliness, but refers to more than cleaning your area.
 In addition to removing trash and thoroughly cleaning everything, however, it is important to set a new cleanliness standard.
 This makes working environments safer, since it becomes easy to identify issues.

 4. SEIKETSU (清潔)

-After all previous steps have been completed successfully, their implementation and completion needs to be standardized and implemented daily.
-This is easily achieved by employing a schedule and a checklist that employees can use to orient themselves.
+Seiketsu refers to the standardization of every previously completed 5s step, all of which need to be implemented daily.
+You can make this simpler by employing a schedule and a checklist that employees can use to orient themselves.

 5. SHITSUKE (躾)

 Shitsuke, the final step, is often translated as discipline or sustain.
 It essentially requires that all new habits and every prior step of the 5s system be ingrained and incorporated into the company culture.
 5s must become a habit for each and every employee.
 In order to apply the 5s principles most effectively, you should delegate implementation to responsible personnel, employ checklists for documentation, and track your progress as you continue the cycle.

 There are many ways your company can benefit from implementing the 5s lean management system into your organization.
 Not only do 5s principles encourage constant improvement and a sustainable routine, but 5s methodology also actively involves workers in the improvement processes that better their working conditions.
 This way, you can make sure everyone in the company is aligned with your goals.

 5s organization minimizes errors and facilitates more efficient production that keeps workers safe and supports production quality.
 Here are 5 of the main benefits of 5s implementation: